GAM-team/GAM/docs/Chrome-Policies.md

     ALWAYS_ALLOW_DEVELOPER_TOOLS: Always allow use of built-in developer tools.
     ALLOW_DEVELOPER_TOOLS_EXCEPT_FORCE_INSTALLED: Allow use of built-in developer tools except for force-installed extensions and component extensions.
     NEVER_ALLOW_DEVELOPER_TOOLS: Never allow use of built-in developer tools.
+  extensionDeveloperModeSettings: TYPE_ENUM
+    UNSET: Use 'developer tools availability' selection.
+    ALLOW: Allow use of developer tools on extensions page.
+    DISALLOW: Do not allow use of developer tools on extensions page.

 chrome.devices.managedguest.DeviceAllowMgsToStoreDisplayProperties: Persist display settings.
   deviceAllowMgsToStoreDisplayProperties: TYPE_BOOL